 Homeschool Language Arts Program

-After a few pilot programs, we have developed a NEW Homeschool Language Arts Program to give homeschooling children a well-structured, high-quality Literature and Language Arts program to foster in them the joy of reading and writing.
+We have developed a Homeschool Language Arts Program to give homeschooling children a well-structured, high-quality Literature and Language Arts program to foster in them the joy of reading and writing.
 We provide a safe place where homeschooling children can meet other kids who love to learn and respect the learning process.
 We have created a Language Arts Program that doesn't compromise on maintaining very high educational standards for our children with the following goals in mind:

 - creating more time for homeschooling parents to focus on other subject matters